-See the rest of our picks for best sedans in the CarsDirect 2012 Sedan Buying Guide.
+See our picks for best hatchbacks in the CarsDirect 2012 Hatchback Buying Guide.

 The Honda Fit is better to drive and much more versatile than the Yaris, but costs more and is less efficient.
 The Ford Fiesta offers up to 40 MPG highway and is much more fun to drive, but is smaller and more expensive.
 The Nissan Versa sedan has a larger back seat and lower base price, but the interior is very cheap.
 The Hyundai Accent has a more powerful engine and better interior, but isn't that exciting to drive.